yuanpaner/Recommender_prj/README.md

 ## Model-Based by Matrix Factorization, learn the features
-latent features

 * PCA
 * SVD  `R = M * Sigma * U_t`
+latent features
-implemented by SGD(surprise library has done this).
+implemented by SGD(surprise library has done this)

 The performance is the best so far compared with content-based, behavior-based ones.
 Impressive.

-Using machine learning achieve the parameters, has good performance but hard to explain.  `TuningSVD.py`.
+Using machine learning achieve the parameters, has good performance but hard to explain.
 - [ ] Try more parameter combinations, ex learning rate, epoch.
-Surprise supports the tool to do this.
+Surprise supports the tool to do this.`TuningSVD.py`.

 ## Deep Learning in Recommender by tensorflow
 Recommendation is a pattern recognition problem actually, which is looking for a very complex pattern based on behavior of other people.
 So MF can be modeled by NN.
 Here use Tensorflow Framework to implement NN.
-I don't deal with the missing data, so the DL does **NOT** perform good enough.
+I don't deal with the missing data(sparsity issue), so the DL does **NOT** perform good enough.
 But it doesn't mean it is bad, just I need to find the right tool to deal with it.
 That's what I want to try next.
 - [ ] deal with input sparsity.

 * RBM(restricted boltzmann machine)

-visible layer -> hidden layer -> output layer
+**visible layer -> hidden layer -> output layer**
-`visible layer` used for forward pass
-convert rating scores into categorical data; the input dimension is movie# * score_categorical_bit.
+`visible layer` used for forward pass. // convert rating scores into categorical data; the input dimension is movie# * score_categorical_bit.
 `hidden layer` used for backward pass

-Problem is sparsity.

 * another way